girisakar365/JavaScript/README.md

 # JavaScript

-This repo contains all my basic progress in javascript!
+This repo contains all my basic progress in javascript !